ldesi/virtualization_technologies_course/1_full_virtualization/README.md

 ## Use _virsh_

 To install a new VM by command line you can use the _virt-install_ command.
 The following command starts the installation of Ubuntu (as before) in a VM with 4 vCPU, 1Gb RAM, IDE disk of 5Gb, and a TAP device on network bridge _virbr0_ (default bridge).
+We enable also QEMU/KVM acceleration by ``--accelerate``flag.

 ```
 virt-install -n ubuntu_test_virsh \